jbexta/AgentPilot/README.md

 Hard-coded actions are searched and sorted based on semantic similarity to the request.
 A group of the most similar actions are then fed to one of the detection methods above, depending on the config setting: `use-function-call`

-A validator prompt is then used to confirm the detected action.
-If the action is valid, the task continues as a single action.
-If the action is not valid, then the task uses ReAct.<br>
+If the config setting `try-single-action = true` then a validation prompt is used to determine if the single action is sufficient, and if not, then ReAct is used.
+(If enabled in the config)

-This validator can be disabled with the config setting: `use-validator`<br>
+This validator can be disabled with the config setting: `use-validator`

-If the config setting `always-use-react = true` then the validator is skipped, since the validator is only used to determine if the single action is sufficient.<br>
+If the config setting `try-single-action = false` then the validator is skipped, since the validator is only used to determine if the single action is sufficient.<br>
-_Note: The setting `always-use-react` will only use ReAct when an action is initially detected, otherwise the agent will respond as usualy._

 This default behaviour of not always using ReAct is faster for single actions, but introduces a problem where for complex requests it may forget to initiate a ReAct.
 This could be solved by fine-tuning a validator model.

-If the validator fails, then the task uses ReAct (If enabled in the config).
-ReAct is used to seperate different instructions verbatim from the user request, to execute them independently.
+Explicit ReAct is used to seperate different instructions verbatim from the user request, to execute them independently.

-If ReAct fails to execute an action, ~~then the request will be passed on to the code interpreter.~~ WIP
+If ReAct fails to perform an action, ~~then the request will be passed on to the code interpreter.~~ WIP

-An action will not run until all required inputs have been given, and will decay if the inputs are not given within a certain number of messages (Config setting `decay_at_idle_count`)<br>
+An action will not run until all required inputs have been given, and the task will decay if the inputs are not given within a certain number of messages (Config setting `decay_at_idle_count`)<br>
-This is also true when actions are performed inside a ReAct, then the ReAct will hang on the action until the input is given.
+This is also true when actions are performed inside a ReAct, then the ReAct will hang on the action until the input is given or decays.

-Note that this is **explicit** ReAct, meaning it will break down your request without inferring steps inbetween.
+Note that this is _explicit_ ReAct, meaning it will break down your request without inferring steps inbetween.
 Implicit ReAct is work in progress.

 **Example of different ways to execute Tasks:**